ashotpetrossian/REDIS/README.md

 client's CPU.
 The inspiration for such a project came from V. Grigoryan, Director of Picsart Academy.
-Below can be found a brief description and guideline for the commands.
+In the documentation can be found a brief description and guideline for the commands.